Bothell, Washington: Government and politics

 Bothell is a non-charter code city with a council–manager government.
 The city council has seven members elected in non-partisan, at-large positions to four-year terms in staggered election years.
 The city council passes ordinances and resolutions, approves the budget, sets policies and adjudicates issues.
 A mayor and deputy mayor are elected to two-year terms by the council from within their own membership.
 Day-to-day affairs in the city are administered by a city manager, who is hired by the council and appoints the heads of eight departments.
+Since 2022, the city manager has been Kyle Stannert.

 The city government has 387 employees and an operating budget of $266.2 million appropriated for the 2021–22 biennium, sourced primarily from property tax, service charges, and sales tax.
 It provides a range of municipal services, including police, fire services, emergency medical services, public works, zoning and planning, parks and recreation, and some utilities.
 The city's fire department has three fire stations and also contracts with Snohomish County Fire Protection District 10 for services north of the county line.
-Bothell City Hall, located downtown, opened in 2015; it replaced an earlier city hall built in 1938 and five other buildings in the city used by various municipal departments.
+A new city hall in Downtown Bothell opened in 2015; it replaced an earlier city hall built in 1938 and five other buildings in the city used by various municipal departments.

 At the federal level, Bothell is part of the 1st congressional district, represented by Democrat Suzan DelBene since 2012.
-At the state level, the city is part of the 1st legislative district alongside Mountlake Terrace and Kirkland.
+At the state level, the city is part of the 1st legislative district alongside Lake Forest Park, Kenmore, Woodinville, and northern Kirkland.
 Bothell is also represented by three county council districts: King County Council's 1st district covers most of the city's King County side, while a small portion belongs to the 3rd district; the Snohomish County Council's 4th district represents all of the Snohomish County side of the city.